object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It can be useful to run a specific test file, which is achieved simply by naming
-that file as the argument to py.test.
+that file as the argument to pytest.
 For example:

 .. code-block:: console

-    $ py.test tests/test_fibonacci.py
+    $ pytest tests/test_fibonacci.py

 It is even possible to select an individual test to run, using a double colon
 `::` followed by the test name:

 .. code-block:: console

-    $ py.test tests/test_fibonacci.py::test_fibonacci_values
+    $ pytest tests/test_fibonacci.py::test_fibonacci_values

 Often if one test fails then the same problem in your code will cause a whole
 series of tests to fail, resulting in a very long list of error messages which